slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### SpaceX won contract to develop spacecraft to land astronauts on the moon

+2021-05-05

+- Self explanatory.

 ### Novel HIV vaccine in human trial

 2021-04-29